mnoergaard/petprep_extract_tacs/README.md

 #### `--docker`

 Indicates the script will run within a Docker container that contains all of the necessary dependencies for this project.
-A version of FreeSurfer should stil be installed along with a valid license.
+A version of FreeSurfer should still be installed along with a valid license.
 If you have difficulty using this extra option below is an example of an "unwrapped" command to execute this pipeline in Docker.

 ```bash
 docker run -a stderr -a stdout --rm \